10 quick ways to get your car ready for winter

 In addition, check the cable and battery terminals of corrosion and corrections are tight.
 You can also clean the car battery to get rid of grease and grime.

 Replace the wiper blades

 Wiper blades must completely clear the windshield glass about each swipe.
 If yours have been leaving any streak or patched on your glass then it is worth replacing them with the new ones.
 In general, it should be replaced every 6 months.

-If you’re traveling to a low-temperature region, then you can probably switch to winter wiper blades that wrap the blade frame in a rubber boot to avoid the ice or snow buildup that could prevent good contact between the blade and the glass.
+If you’re traveling to a low-temperature region, then you can probably switch to winter wiper blades.
+It wraps the blade frame in a rubber boot to avoid the ice or snow buildup that could prevent good contact between the blade and the glass.